 Differs by program (calendar system): A calendar system classification that is used by institutions that have occupational/vocational programs of varying length.
 These schools may enroll students at specific times depending on the program desired.
-For example, a school might offer a two-month program in January, March, May, September, and November; and a three-month program in January, April, and October.

-Diploma: See Postsecondary award, certificate, or diploma.
+For example, a school might offer a two-month program in January, March, May, September, and November; Diploma: See Postsecondary award, certificate, or diploma.